Five years ago, I had a baby in my living room.

 The day started out like any other weekend day with Shawn and I getting two kids fed, dressed and eventually off to the playground.
 I was so pregnant that I couldn’t tie my own shoes very easily anymore, and we laughed about that.

 The day continued, and by the early evening when we had pizza with friends, I thought I might be in the first stages of labor.
+I called my Aunt Terry to come down from New York and my dear family friend Mary Grace would be in town too, just in case we needed them.
 My contractions were all over the place, but I was hopeful.
 The baby was due a few days later on my birthday and I definitely didn’t want to share that day.
 We took the kids home, read them a story and I tucked them into bed.
 “I’m going to go to bed early,” I told Shawn around 8:15.
 “Don’t worry about me.
 The contractions aren’t bad and I think we’ll probably be able to sleep through the night and go to the hospital in the early morning.
 Go relax – I’ll call you if I need anything.”

 “Okay,” he said, and went downstairs to watch a bit of TV so I could sleep.